 We introduced the

-cargo bpf tool to help building new monitoring modules, so that extending
+cargo bpf tool to help build new monitoring modules so that extending

 ingraind is easy and safe for most programmers even with only superficial knowledge of Rust.
-If you need to hook a specific system call, or kernel function, you can easily do that and incorporate it to your own deployment.
+If you need to hook a specific system call or kernel function, you can easily do that and incorporate it into your own deployment.
 An extensive documentation will also help you get there.